4math2379/CraftingChain-/README.md

 ### Using ERC721 for adding this features.

-*Harvest.sol* is the main contract on the Blockchain who will set and get data ( content as resources).
+*RessourcesChainToken.sol* is the main contract on the Blockchain who will set and get data ( content as resources).
 Inside this contract the randomized resources stats will be generated.

 *Adventurer.sol* this contract will be instanced for the user in order to store all items [address] he gonna trade with, by storing resources a *Staking* of that resources will take effect.
 [Harvester.sol(soon)].